aggrawal-ankur/gitbook/content/docs/hello-world/linking/ref-res/one.md

 000000003fd8  000500000006  R_X86_64_GLOB_DAT  0000000000000000  _ITM_registerTMCl[...] + 0
 000000003fe0  000600000006  R_X86_64_GLOB_DAT  0000000000000000  __cxa_finalize@GLIBC_2.2.5 + 0
 ```

-Lets take the first entry here.
+  - Lets take the first entry.

-The symbol index is 1 and relocation type is 6.
+The symbol index is 1 and relocation type is 6, which is for R_X86_64_GLOB_DAT.

-* `R_X86_64_GLOB_DAT` does require symbol lookup.
-* This is a global data relocation, commonly used for symbol pointers in the GOT (Global Offset Table).\
+It is a global data relocation, commonly used for symbol pointers in the GOT (Global Offset Table).
+This does require relocation.
-  Its purpose is to fill a pointer with the runtime address of a symbol — typically function pointers or global variables imported from shared libraries.

-The symbol is `__libc_start_main.`
+The symbol is `__libc_start_main`, which belongs to libc.so.6 shared library.

-The relocation logic is
+The relocation logic is simple.
 ```
 *(base_addr + 0x3fc0) = address_of(__libc_start_main)
 ```
+  - At the offset, write the final runtime address of __libc_start_main.

-The symbol is looked up in all the loaded shared libraries using the dynamic symbol table and the symbol hash tables.
+The symbol is looked up in all the loaded shared libraries using the dynamic symbol table and the hash tables.
 Once the runtime address is found in memory, the address is written in place of `0x3fc0` in the global offset table.
 And the relocation is done.

+We are done with `.rela.dyn` relocations.

 The term **global offset table** is new here.

-We are done with `.rela.dyn` relocations.

 Now the interpreter jumps to the `JUMPREL` entry in the dynamic section and finds `.rela.plt`.
 The real chaos starts here.

-* PLT entries are about lazy binding, by default.
-* For lazy binding, we need to understand global offset table (GOT) and procedure linkage table (PLT).
-Both of which are really complex and confusing.
-* Since it is fairly long, it deserves its own separate place.
-Therefore, we are dividing this article into two parts.
-* Here ends the first part.

 ---

 Before we end this, let's explore one thing we have deferred so far.